 Check out Playing Preschool: Busy Toddler’s 190-day at-home activities program

-- Add in some dirt from the yard (nothing fancy, just regular yard dirt)
+- Add in some dirt from the yard (nothing fancy, just regular yard dirt).

 - Get the dirt good and muddy with water.
+Kids love being a part of this action.

-- Set a bucket of clean soapy water next to the muddy bin (or in the muddy bin).
+- Set a bucket of clean soapy water next to the muddy bin or in the muddy bin if you have room.

 My kids (ages 4 and 2 here) loved this activity.
 It’s just the perfect combination of fall fun, being outside, sensory magic, and washing things.